 A Balanced Curriculum

-Our students are taught knowledge and skills through a balanced curriculum that equips them for tertiary study and vocational development, leading to effective service to the community through a range of career paths.
+Our students are taught the Australian Curriculum through the lense of a Christian worldview.
+Our balanced curriculum equips them for tertiary study and vocational development, leading to effective service to the community through a range of career paths.

 Our students are enabled and encouraged to be politically and socially aware, to act from a sound ethical base and to pursue excellence.
 Combined with the development of personal character and discernment skills, this provides students with a firm foundation for the future.